YeisonHunt/sistemaRecomendaciones/README.md

 # Sistema Recomendaciones
-Implementation of dice algorithm with emotion feature
+Implementation of dice algorithm.
+TO DO : add emotion feature to algorithm logic.

 Instructions: